Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Introduction

 \section{Introduction}

 Neural activity is modulated by attention: neurons processing task-relevant information exhibit increased firing rates and reduced variability, while those processing irrelevant information are suppressed \cite{thiele2018neuromodulation}.
-Therefore, stronger neural responses are expected with attended stimuli, leading to stronger temporal coupling between stimulus and neural activity.
-This modulation has been observed not only with simple synthetic stimuli but also with naturalistic speech, images, and videos \cite{mesgarani2012selective, baldauf2014neural, dmochowski2018extracting, yao2024identifying}.
-These findings form the foundation for numerous studies aiming to decode visual or auditory attention from brain signals \cite{yao2025eeg, biesmans2016auditory, Roebben_2024}, where stronger stimulus-response coupling is typically interpreted as evidence of higher attention levels towards the stimulus.
+This enhancement is likewise reflected in non-invasive, population-level electrophysiology, where the sensory-evoked response to an attended stimulus is amplified \cite{hillyard1998event}.
+While such effects are typically quantified as the amplitude of a time-locked evoked response, the same enhancement can be captured by modeling the ongoing relationship between the stimulus and the neural response, where it appears as stronger temporal coupling between the two \cite{lalor2007isolating, lalor2009resolving}.
+This coupling has been observed not only with simple synthetic stimuli but also with naturalistic speech, images, and videos \cite{mesgarani2012selective, baldauf2014neural, dmochowski2018extracting, yao2024identifying}.

 However, attention is not the only factor that influences stimulus-brain coupling strength.
 When using naturalistic stimuli, various confounding factors can modulate this coupling.
 For example, Li et al. \cite{li2025temporal} reconstructed speech envelopes from electroencephalography (EEG) signals and used the correlation between reconstructed and actual envelopes as a metric for auditory attention.
 While this score was higher when participants were attentive and lower during distraction, it also correlated with the time-varying standard deviation of the speech envelope, suggesting that the score was also sensitive to stimulus dynamics rather than attention alone.
 When this confound was not addressed, decoding performance deteriorated.
 This exemplifies that stimulus-brain coupling is not a pure measure of top-down goal-directed attention, but is also dependent on bottom-up sensory stimulus properties \cite{corbetta2002control,itti2001computational}.
 Moreover, such bottom-up influences may not cancel out in complex naturalistic conditions and could systematically bias decoding results in real-world applications.